- Author: MenuSano Team

 How to practice mindful eating

-Experts suggested some self-help methods to build up the mindful eating habit, these are as follows:
+Experts suggested some self-help methods to build up mindful eating habits, and these are as follows:

 - Mindful eating helps to retain food memories.
 If anybody fails to remember what they had in their last meal, then they must maintain a food diary to record all the details including the name of food items in each meal, amount of the items, time of the meal, and also the mood before taking food.